Shippable/docs/sources/ci/trigger-pipeline-jobs.md

 The automatically created job is named with a standard convention of appending **_runCI** to your project name.
 Follow the steps below to connect it to the next job in your pipeline.

 ###1.
-Adding runCI to your shippable.jobs.yml
+Adding runCI to your shippable.yml

 The runCI job can be used as a standard job in your pipeline workflow.
-You will to define it in your `shippable.jobs.yml` to connect it to another job in your pipeline.
+You will to define it in the `jobs` section of your `shippable.yml` to connect it to another job in your pipeline.
 Note that the name of your job in the jobs yml has to match the runCI job name created for you.

 ```
 jobs: